 Thousands to attend RIT’s Spring Career Fair

-Nearly 240 employers will represent small, medium and large companies
+More than 230 employers on hand representing small, medium and large companies

 A. Sue Weisler

-Nearly 240 companies searching for skilled employees are expected at RIT’s 2020 Spring Career Fair on Wednesday, Feb.
-26.
+More than 230 companies searching for skilled employees are expected at RIT’s 2018 Spring Career Fair on Wednesday, Feb.
+7.

-More than 4,000 students and alumni typically attend the Spring Career Fair.
+More than 5,000 students and alumni typically attend the Career Fair.

-There will be employers attending from every region in the country, including dozens with operations in the Rochester area.
+There will be employers attending from every region in the country, including more than 45 employers located or with operations in the Rochester area.

 Richart said the turnout is a clear reflection of the continued strong demand for the outstanding student talent RIT produces.